Palliative care - shortness of breath

 You might notice your skin has a bluish tinge on your fingers, toes, nose, ears, or face.

-If you feel shortness of breath, even if it is mild, tell someone on your hospice care team.
+If you feel shortness of breath, even if it is mild, tell someone on your care team.
 Finding the cause will help the team decide the treatment.
 The nurse may check how much oxygen is in your blood by connecting your fingertip to a machine called a pulse oximeter.
-A chest x-ray or an ECG (electrocardiogram) my help your hospice care team locate a possible heart or lung problem.
+A chest x-ray or an ECG (electrocardiogram) may help your care team find a possible heart or lung problem.

 To help with shortness of breath, try: